Pronator Syndrome

 Is surgery necessary to repair the damage from pronator syndrome?

 While surgery may be a last resort, it is not the only solution for pronator syndrome.
-Initial treatment will always be conservative, consisting of therapeutic exercises and massage therapy, and perhaps electro-stimulation to keep the nerve active as it regains sensation.
-More serious cases may require injections of corticosteroids, which will reduce inflammation in the tendon sheath and also ease the discomfort associated with the condition.
-In few cases, surgery may be necessary to address symptoms if they have been left untreated for too long, and it takes the form of a decompression surgery, similar to that done to release pressure in the carpal tunnel.
+Initial treatment will always be conservative, consisting of therapeutic exercises, massage therapy, and perhaps electro-stimulation to keep the nerve active as it regains sensation.
+More serious cases may require injections of corticosteroids, which will reduce inflammation in the tendon sheath and ease the discomfort associated with the condition.
+In a few cases, surgery may be necessary to address symptoms if they have been left untreated for too long, and it takes the form of decompression surgery, similar to that done to release pressure in the carpal tunnel.

 Disclaimer